Nexmo/php-phone-menu/README.md

 ### Using the App

 Call the virtual number to check order status over the phone.
-Find the order ids in `config.php`.
-Update `config.php` with your phone number to have the application lookup a recent order based on your caller id.
+You can enter any order ID as the system chooses a random status.

 [php-lib]: https://github.com/Nexmo/nexmo-php
 [ngrok]: https://ngrok.com/